logo

 Chapter 3 Summary

 The Nazis take over the glass factory where Moshe works.
-They fire all the Jewish employees except for Moshe, because he speaks German and can therefore act as a liaison between the Germans and the Poles.
+They fire all the Jewish employees except for Moshe because he speaks German and can therefore act as a liaison between the Germans and the Poles.
 This development makes Moshe hopeful that the war will perhaps last only a short time.

 One night, the Gestapo (Nazi secret police) break into Leon’s home, attempting to confiscate the family’s possessions.
 When Moshe resists them, they beat him and drag him away.
-Leon and David go to look for their father and solicit the help of a lawyer, but with no success.
-Chanah anxious over the fate of her husband.
+Leon and David go to look for their father and solicit the help of a lawyer but with no success.
+Chanah is anxious over the fate of her husband.

 blurred text